gukihuman/algorithms-python-hiryanov/README.md

 The site with [all tasks](http://judge.mipt.ru/mipt_cs_on_python3/).
 ***
 >Features:
+- Visual explanations as .png images for some tasks.
+- Detailed commentary (including the description of the task).
 - Tests for most of the answers.
-- Every answer from contest has a separated file with additional code for the upload purpose.
-- Every answer has a detailed description of the task (as a comment inside the code).

 >Some explanations: